Getting cataracts diagnosis and treatment is key to maintaining your ocular health.

-Cataracts is well-documented as the number one cause of blindness in the world.
-Cataracts is characterized by the cloudiness in the lens of your eye.
-If left untreated, this degenerative eye disease can lead to blurred vision, vision loss, and even blindness.
+Eye specialists have long established that cataracts are the number-one cause of blindness in the world.
+Cloudiness in the eye’s lens is the primary characteristic of cataracts.
+If left untreated, this degenerative eye disease can lead to blurred vision, vision loss and even blindness.

-There are 3 types of cataracts, classified by where they first form:
+There are three types of cataracts, and specialists classify them per where they first form:

-Given where the cataracts initially develop, patients may not detect clouded vision early on.
-Sometimes the glare from bright lights or dulled colors of everyday life will be a clue that something might be wrong.
-Other times, it’ll be too late as the cataracts advances too rapidly.
+Depending on where the cataracts first develop, patients may not notice clouded vision early on.
+Sometimes glare from bright lights or dulled colors in everyday life are a clue that something might be wrong.
+Unfortunately, it’s occasionally too late to fully save your vision because the cataracts have advanced too rapidly.

 Cataracts can result from other disorders or treatments: